billpg/HashBack/README.md

 The code calculates the verification hash from this JSON using the process outlined above.
 The result of hashing the above example request is:
 - `6p16Icq2ws+Qoh7OqtZCvhupP45W0MV2n4At1yC0+fE=`<!--CASE_STUDY_HASH-->

 To complete the GET request, an `Authorization` header is constructed by encoding the JSON with BASE64.
-The complete request is as follows, with line-breaks added for clarity.<!--CASE_STUDY_AUTH_HEADER-->
+The complete request is as follows.<!--CASE_STUDY_AUTH_HEADER-->
 ```
 GET /api/bearer-token HTTP/1.1
 Host: rutabaga.example